Arsalan-zafar/Arsalan-zafar.github.io/_posts/2021-10-18-Diffusion-Decoder-Compression.md

 Is there a way we could use diffusion models in our compression pipeline?
 Can they be used for explicit likelihood or implicit distribution matching?

-An immediate idea (much like the super-resolution based method explained earlier) would be to replace our decoder with a conditional diffusion model where we condition the diffusion process on the quantised latent space.
+An immediate idea would be to replace our decoder with a conditional diffusion model where we condition the diffusion process on the quantised latent space.
 This would enable conditional image generation allowing rate and distortion training as usual.

 There are a few changes that we would need to consider for the pipeline.
 Let's break them down into architecture, training and inference.